 \subsubsection{Charging abandonment rules}

 At an industrial site, a truck abandons charging if its waiting time exceeds a maximum allowed waiting time \( T^{\text{max}}_{i,d,t} \), as constraint~\eqref{const:waiting_abandon}. \(M_2\) is a large constant to relax the waiting time constraint when \(a_{i,d,t}\) equals to 1, in other words, when the trucks abandon charging.
-Notably, the maximum waiting time is a variable and it depends on the truck SoC due to the range anxiety and whether it is parked in special zones that allow for the overnight charging.
+Notably, the maximum waiting time varies with the truck's range anxiety and with whether it is parked in special zones that permit overnight charging.

-Based on experiences from the industrial partner, we formulate the following waiting and abandonment rules, considering range anxiety and overnight charging in the special zones.
+Based on the industrial partner's experience, we formulate the following waiting and abandonment rules, accounting for range anxiety and overnight charging in special zones as follows.
 As constraint \eqref{const_nl:tmax}, if the SoC is greater than or equal to 30\%, no waiting time is allowed as the driver has no range anxiety.
-If the SoC of a truck is below 30\%, this will result in the driver's range anxiety and would extend their waiting time to 0.5 hours before abandoning charging.
+If the SoC of a truck is below 30\%, this will result in the driver's range anxiety and would extend their waiting time to half an hour before abandoning charging.
 Let the set \(S^Z\) denote the parking time slots at any of the special zones for overnight charging.
 Constraint~\eqref{const:waiting_zero} sets the waiting time to be zero when the truck is outside the parking windows (i.e., no parking allowed) or in special zones (i.e., no waiting time limits).
 Constraint \eqref{const:nonnegative} regulates that the waiting time is always non-negative.